 Despite a mountain of evidence, the case went nowhere.
 States Attorney Courtney refused to bring it to court and refused to allow Tubbo Gilbert to resign.

 Ralph insisted, and you've read how persuasive the Capones' could be, that a law is passed that Grade “A” milk could not be sold as fresh milk more than 72 hours after it left the cow.
-He convinced the Chicago City Council to pass a law that clearly stamped the date on milk bottles where the consumer could read and understand it.
+He convinced the Chicago City Council to pass a law in 1933, that clearly stamped the date on milk bottles where the consumer could read and understand it.
 The practice is now required of all meat, fish and dairy distributors across the country.

 It was likely that the Capones’ had already cornered the market on equipment to stamp expiration dates on bottles, and the passage of the legislation would help him take over the Chicago milk market.